 How to Become a Prime Borrower

-Prime borrowers generally have fewer accounts overall, fewer new accounts, fewer credit inquiries, lower credit utilization, few or no collection accounts, and no recent delinquencies.
+Prime borrowers generally have fewer bank and credit accounts overall, fewer new accounts, fewer credit inquiries, lower credit utilization, few or no collection accounts, and no recent delinquencies.

 You can still be approved for some credit cards and loans when you're not a prime borrower.
 However, you may not be approved for the most favorable terms.
 For instance, you might be approved at a lower credit limit or loan amount, higher interest rate, or both.

-Having a bigger down payment with mortgages or auto loans can help lower your interest rate and allow you to purchase a house or car of a higher amount.
+Having a bigger down payment with mortgages or auto loans can help lower your interest rate and allow you to purchase a more expensive house or car.

 Work on improving your credit before applying for a loan.
-If you can delay your credit card or loan, you can spend that time working to improve your credit.
+If you can delay your credit card or loan, you can spend that time working to improve your credit score.

-Start your credit efforts by ordering your credit reports from all three credit bureaus.
+Start your credit efforts by ordering your credit reports from all three credit bureaus (Equifax, Experian, and TransUnion).
 Pay off any delinquent accounts and reduce your balances to build a better credit score.
 Avoid opening any new accounts in the months before you apply for a loan.
 Taking on new debt right before you apply for a loan makes you a riskier loan candidate, even if you're a prime borrower.